 Puru Chibber & Roshni Banthia's Wedding Was A Dreamy Affair (Inside Pics)

 Pavitra Rishta actor Puru Chibber got married to his girlfriend Roshni Banthia on March 10, 2019.
 Roshni is a professional photographer and a web designer by profession.
-Apparently, the couple have known each other for almost 11 years now and had been dating each other since the past few months.
+Apparently, the couple has known each other for almost 11 years now and had been dating each other since the past few months.
 The festivities began with mehendi, haldi and sangeet ceremonies.
 The pre-wedding and wedding ceremonies were a grand event.
 Check out few more inside pictures from Puru & Roshni's wedding!

 Puru & Roshni’s Destination Wedding